gebauerm/librechat_test/README.md

 This is a test repository for LibreChat, with the purpose to test it and try out its Agent functionalities.
 The Repo is organizred as followed:
 * The project index points to all files we want to put into version control, here we change files
 * LibreChat is added as a submodule.
 The Submodule points to the productive state of LibreChat.
 Dont update the submodule!
-In this folder we start LibreChat
+In this folder we start LibreChat.

 We will edit files in the project root and move them into the LibreChat folder.
+Everytime a file is updated, make sure to copy it into the LibreChat folder.

+# Prerequisites

+- added to the repo librechat_test
+- podman desktop
+- some editor (vscode)

 # Track Guide

+This Track Guide shall teach you some basic functionalities of LibreChat.
+Make sure to go through it.
+Have fun!

 ## Running LibreChat